Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/4-Execution-Sharding-Security/Execution_Sharding_and_Security_Slides.md

 <img rounded style="width: 450px" src="../assets/poly-3rd.drawio.svg" />

 Notes:
-You might start seeing a pattern but that's a 3rd degree polynomial, we need exactly 4 points to draw it.
+You might start seeing a pattern but now that's a 3rd degree polynomial, we need exactly 4 points to draw it.

 ---